“This guy’s methodical, exacting, and worst of all, patient.”

 It’s one of those “damn near perfect” films.
 The tone, the plot, the interplay…perfect.

-For a thriller/horror film, it is exceedingly authentic and accessible.
+For a thriller/horror film, it is both authentic and accessible.

 You believe the actors are going through this nightmarish story.

 You can feel the grit and grime of the city.

 You can sense the inevitable collision of the detectives and the unknown killer.

 And as gruesome as it all is, you can’t turn away.